textpattern/textpattern.github.io/themes/front-end-themes.md

 ### The *manifest.json* file

 The _manifest.json_ file contains all theme related data.
-The following default fields and values will be used on first import when any such fields and their values are missing.
-The only required field is `txp-type`, and the value must equal `textpattern-theme`:
+The following default fields and values will be used on first import when any such fields and their values are missing:

 ```json
 {